lavague-ai/LaVague/docs/docs/advanced/under-the-hood.md

 - Query the LLM to get generated coderesponse: `query_engine.query(query)`
 - Apply our cleaning function to the generated code: `code = self.cleaning_function(code)`

-## Lavague-launch
+## Lavague launch

-The lavague-launch creates a Gradio demo which you can open in your browser to generate and debug/preview actions.
+The `lavague [OPTIONS] launch` command creates a Gradio demo which you can open in your browser to generate and debug/preview actions.

 > See the code in the **launch() **method in init.py